 Best filter holders for photography

 LEE has been around since 1967 so it's no surprise they're the leading brand when it comes to filters and filters holders.
 For landscape photographers, they're the go-to and the recently redesigned filter holder system makes the setup even easier to use.
 LEE has done away with the fiddly screw that was so easy to use in favor of a multi-function locking dial that both secures the filter in place and locks the angle of the filter.
 If you've already invested in the older system, don't worry as it's all backward compatible.
 The filter holder can take up to three filters at a time so you could stack a UV, polarizer and an ND filter if you want to.
-It might not have some of the more advanced features other filter systems have but the LEE makes high-quality equipment and is a well-respected name.(opens in new tab)
+It might not have some of the more advanced features other filter systems have but the LEE makes high-quality equipment and is a well-respected name.
+See our full LEE100 Holder review.

 NiSi is another relative newcomer to filters, with the company first established in China in 2005.
 There’s now a range of over 100 filters (though, as well as 100mm filters, it also produces circular filters and smaller filters for the likes of Sony’s RX100 series of compacts).
 The new V6 Holder sports what NiSi calls aviation-grade aluminum construction, along with three plastic filter slots.
 This is another filter holder that accommodates a circular polarizer (included), while there are three step-up rings supplied along with the 82mm adapter ring.
 A great value system that is hard to argue with for the price.